shubhankarval/nextjs-starter-pack/README.md

 3. Commit and push your changes to the branch
 4. Open a Pull Request

-Please make sure to update tests as appropriate and follow the code style of the project.
+Please make sure to follow the existing code style of the project.
 <br/>
 <br/>